foxinboxx/foxlabs-validation/README.md

 - Ability to modify (correct) test values.
 - Support for validation of localized values.
-- Conversion values into and from text representation.
+- Conversion of values into and from text representation.
-- Formatting error messages, depending on the context.
+- Formating of error messages, depending on the context.
-- Support for metadata, which allows to check any entity types (not only Java Beans or POJOs).
+- Support for metadata, which allows to check any entity types.
 - Long list of predefined validation components.
+- Good opportunities for expansion.

 ### Maven Dependency